barghy/zoomcamp-de/README.md

 ☁️ `terraform` deploys google cloud platform resources using terraform infrastructure as code

-> terraform folder is only deploy locally
+> terraform folder is part of .gitignore so will not be visible in the repo